WuLC/KeywordExtraction/README.md

 ### 1.1 TextRank

-With file name and content as input,return 5 keywords extracted by TextRank.For example
+With title and content of a document as input,return 5 keywords of the documents.For example

 ```java
 String title = "关键词抽取";